mickaeltr/browser-console.js/README.md

 ## Why?

-You have plenty of logs for your server-side applications but you do not know much about what is happening on the clients.
+You have plenty of logs for your server-side applications but you do not know much about your client-side.
 You need to know what is happening there too.

 ## Usage